Seeds of Freedom: The Peaceful Integration of Huntsville, Alabama

 Although yoga is an art form that dates back centuries, it can be practiced by very young children in a way that immediately inspires and delights.
 This book is a perfect way of sharing yoga poses and practices as well as a love and curiosity for our beautiful, bright planet.

 I reviewed the Spanish version of this book and recommend it highly to my readers, especially those with “all abilities kids”.
+Link for the Spanish language version is below.

 Written by Deborah Hopkinson, Illustrated By James Ransome